About Our Funders

 Visit the website HELL Pizza

-HELL Pizza was established in 1996 and now has 76 outlets throughout New Zealand.
-HELL has reinforced its commitment to getting more kids hooked on books by sponsoring the New Zealand Book Awards for Children and Young Adults.
-The associated HELL Reading Challenge, initiated in 2014, continues to grow.
-HELL says it has “always challenged the norm, and with kids now becoming so engrossed with modern technology, we are bucking that trend and making reading cool again.
-We want pizza to be the gateway to reading addiction!”
-The programme rewards students with a free 333 kids’ pizza once they have read seven books and had their achievement approved by a local librarian or teacher.
-In 2021, 726 schools and public libraries around New Zealand took part, and nearly 258,000 pizza wheels were distributed, which means that some 1.8 million books were read by Kiwi kids as a result.
+HELL Pizza was established in 1996 and now has 78 outlets throughout New Zealand.
+HELL has been proud to sponsor the New Zealand Book Awards for Children and Young Adults for over a decade.
+Known for doing things a little differently, in 2014 the company initiated the awards-associated HELL Reading Challenge, which encourages kiwi kids to swap screen time for stories by rewarding a love of reading with pizza.
+The programme rewards students with a free 333 kids’ pizza once they have read seven books, because, HELL says, getting kids into reading ‘is worth going to Hell for’.
+In 2024, 814 schools and public libraries around New Zealand took part and over 340,000 pizza wheels were distributed, which means that more than 2.3 million books were potentially read by Kiwi kids as a result.

-LIANZA, the association for library and information professionals in New Zealand, is delighted to be a supporter of the New Zealand Children and Young Adults Book Awards.
-LIANZA introduced the first award for children’s fiction in New Zealand, establishing the Esther Glen Junior Fiction Award in 1945.
-Other awards were added over the years, including the Russell Clark Award for Illustration in 1975 and the Elsie Locke Non-fiction Award in 1986.
-The Te Kura Pounamu Award for literature written in te reo Māori was established in 1996, in partnership with Te Rōpū Whakahau.
-Other awards presented from 2010 to 2015 included the LIANZA Young Adult Fiction Award and the LIANZA Librarian’s Choice Award.
-In 2015 the LIANZA Children and Young Adult Book Awards were transferred to the New Zealand Book Awards Trust, and merged with the Zealand Book Awards for Children and Young Adults in 2016, strengthening the 60-year legacy of the LIANZA Awards.
+LIANZA Te Rau Herenga o Aotearoa, the association for library and information professionals in New Zealand, introduced the first award for children’s fiction in New Zealand, establishing the Esther Glen Junior Fiction Award in 1945.
+LIANZA added other awards over the years including the Russell Clark Award for Illustration in 1975 and the Elsie Locke Non-fiction Award in 1986.
+Te Kura Pounamu Award for literature written in te reo Māori was established in 1996, in partnership with Te Rōpū Whakahau.
+In 2016 the LIANZA Children and Young Adult Book Awards were merged with the Zealand Book Awards for Children and Young Adults, strengthening the long legacy of the LIANZA Awards.

-Visit the website The New Zealand Society of Authors Te Puni Kaituhi o Aotearoa (PEN NZ Inc)
+Visit the website The New Zealand Society of Authors Te Puni Kaituhi o Aotearoa (NZSA)

 Visit the website The National Library of New Zealand Te Puna Mātauranga o Aotearoa